-It’s been seven months since Charlie Poveromo suddenly died of a heart attack at the age of 57 – but since his widow is making sure to carry on his compassionate tradition, people across the nation are paying it forward too.
+It’s been seven months since Charlie Poveromo suddenly died of a heart attack at age 57— but because his widow is making sure to carry on his compassionate tradition, people across the nation are paying it forward too.

 Charlie was a beloved bartender, a devoted husband, and a bustling homeowner.
 Not only that, he was extraordinarily kind.

-When a heat wave struck Milford, New Jersey eight years ago, Charlie spotted several garbagemen looking pale, sweaty, and exhausted as they worked through the grueling temperatures outside of his home.
-He immediately grabbed several plastic cups of cooled water, ran outside, ushered the men into the shade, and offered them their fill of hydration.
+When a heat wave struck Milford, New Jersey eight years ago, Charlie spotted several city garbagemen looking pale, sweaty, and exhausted as they worked in the grueling temperatures outside his home.
+He grabbed several cups of cooled water, ran outside, ushered the men into the shade, and offered them their fill of hydration.

 Then, as a means of ensuring that his local laborers always had something to drink in the heat, Charlie started putting a cooler outside of the house filled with ice, bottled water, orange juice, and Gatorade.
-Every summer for the last eight years, the cooler would be outside of his house during the 5-day work week.
-In addition to the garbage men stopping by the cooler to take a break, firemen, police officers, and construction workers would pass by the house for a drink.
+Every summer for the last eight years, the cooler would be alongside the street during the 5-day work week.
+In addition to the trash collection folks stopping by the cooler, firemen, police officers, and construction workers would pass by the house for a drink.

-So after he died in March, Charlie’s widow Velvet made sure to pick up the tradition.
+So after he died in March, Charlie’s widow Velvet made sure to continue the tradition.